 Understanding and applying scientific and clinical study design and statistical analysis principles.

-Recognising the moral and ethical issues of investigations and appreciating the need for ethical standards and professional codes of conduct.
+- Recognising the moral and ethical issues of ethical standards and professional codes of conduct.

 Thinking critically about their own work/ research to input into the synthesis and design of future hypotheses and experiments.